-There are two main types of coffee supplier, specialty and commodity.
+There are two main types of coffee supplier, speciality and commodity.
 Let's quickly look at each one...

-Specialty coffees are well prepared and freshly roasted.
+Speciality coffees are well prepared and freshly roasted.
 They are sourced from premium crops which demand a high price on the open market.
 They are hand roasted in small production runs.
 Each coffee will have its own strengths and characteristics which make each coffee brilliantly different.
-Specialty coffee roasters offer a wide range of choice for coffee connoisseurs.
+Speciality coffee roasters offer a wide range of choice for coffee connoisseurs.

-Smokey Barn only sells fresh roasted specialty and small batch coffees.
+Smokey Barn only sells fresh roasted speciality and small batch coffees.
 We offer a great selection which is growing all the time.